RAF Southam

 RAF Southam is a former Royal Air Force relief landing ground (RLG) located 0.7 mi east of Southam, Warwickshire, England and 7.3 mi south east of Royal Leamington Spa, Warwickshire, England.

 The airfield opened in 1940 and was mainly used by 9 Elementary Flying Training School training pilots.
 The airfield closed 18 December 1944.

 Based units

 No. 9 Elementary Flying Training School (9 EFTS) using Tiger Moths.
 The School was mainly based at RAF Ansty but Southam was used as a satellite station and operated from 3 September 1939 until 31 March 1944.

 No. 18 (Pilots) Advanced Flying Unit RAF (18(P)AFU) flew Airspeed Oxfords and Boulton Paul Defiants mostly from RAF Church Lawford but also from other sites including RAF Hockley Heath and Southam.
 The unit operated from 27 October 1942 until 29 May 1945.

 Accidents and incidents

 Current use

-There is now a housing estate on the site of the airfield, known as Flying Fields.
+There is now a housing estate and Southam Town Council owned community hall on the site of the airfield, known as Flying Fields.
+Many of the street names are named after WW2 aircraft types and a large metal sculpture of a Wellington bomber stands at the entrance of the estate.